Definition and Purpose

 An harbinger is one who seeks proper lodging for royalty when the crown travels.
 Of course, that means the harbinger goes ahead of the royal figure in order to prepare the way, so that when the King arrives, all is ready.
 Consequently, the harbinger is also responsible for everyone’s knowing royalty will soon grace the city or town.
 “Lamb’s Harbinger,” indicates Jesus Christ, the Lamb of God, as the Royal Person who wishes to reside in every heart.

 Lambs Harbinger exists to confess the sins of Christianity to the masses in a way that describes how things might have been better said or done.
 Many people either have been hurt or put off by Christian “religion,” by people who call themselves Christian, or by things done in the name of Church or Christ or God.
 Furthermore, the Bible, which is apparently meant to be a revelation of God to mankind, often has been misinterpreted, misunderstood or misrepresented, to the abuse and dismay of many.
 Traditions are commonly placed (knowingly or unknowingly) on the Bible like a bad wood veneer on solid gold.
-Only when apology is made for such atrocities and lies, can Light and Truth begin its freeing work.
+Only when apology is made for such atrocities and lies, can the Light and the Truth begin His freeing work.
 Only then is the heart opened to receive the Lord Jesus.

 Lamb’s Harbinger is, at the same time, an exercise in preparing room in the reader’s beliefs for Jesus Christ by presenting accurate descriptions of reality.
 That is, Lamb’s Harbinger is about thinking from a biblically-informed worldview (seeing from God’s perspective).
 Its end is not Christianity; its end is the Lamb.
 It is not about denominationalism, movements, trendy theology, or popular leaders; though posts may coincidentally expose their blindness, weaknesses or oversights.
 It is not about pet doctrines.
 Rather, it is about being honest with already-relevant Scriptures, about normally interpreting the Bible’s books and passages in their varying genres, as one would interpret any other piece of literature–according to kind, in all of its context, with an eye to historic setting and original audience, and with special attention to the grammar… all in an effort to discover the Author’s intent–in this case, to know what God has had written about this or that.
 When one thinks with a biblically-informed worldview, then one will ultimately find out Jesus is the focal point of all existence, past, present, and future.
 The rest is detail.